dustindclark/homebridge-envisalink/README.md

 # homebridge-envisalink

 This is a homebridge plugin leverages Node Alarm Proxy (https://www.npmjs.com/package/nodealarmproxy) in order to HomeKit/HomeBridge enable the Envisalink device.
 Example configuration is below:

+Added support for Leak and Smoke Detectors.

 ```javascript
  "platforms": [